OpenSIPS/SIPssert/README.md

 components that can be easily scripted (through [YAML](https://yaml.org/) files) and orchestrate them in order to run, test/check their behavior and provide troubleshooting information to the goal of validating that a setup is running correctly for a particular set of defined scenarios.
-In a nutshell, SIP Flows is a framework able to execute a set of tasks and check whether their execution lead to an expected behavior, defined in a scenario.
+In a nutshell, SIPssert is a framework able to execute a set of tasks and check whether their execution lead to an expected behavior, defined in a scenario.

 The framework relies on the [Docker](https://www.docker.com/) engine to manage